 In fact, Jesus told his faithful disciples that there would come a time when he would no longer speak with stories like this, and would instead tell them clearly about his Father (Jn 16:25).
 Preachers who want to reach the lost, or who feel called to teach the word of God to Christians, need to follow the example of Christ.
 That example is not to tell stories, but rather to emulate: “For I did not speak on My own initiative, but the Father Himself who sent Me has given Me a commandment as to what to say and what to speak.
 I know that His commandment is eternal life; therefore the things I speak, I speak just as the Father has told Me” (Jn 12:49-50).
 That is what Scripture is–the command of God declared in written form, and divinely preserved with the authority to demand our obedience and to judge our ultimate willingness to submit to what it says.

 The following is the command of God regarding what to teach, how it ought to be viewed, and how it differs from what is becoming commonly accepted as just a big story.
-Consider that “myth” means “” (per Dictionary.com).
+Consider that “myth” means “a traditional or legendary story” (per Dictionary.com).